AEmilioDiStefano/ros2_ws/instructions_IRL.md

 ## ONE PACK of male-to-female jumper cables

-**NOTE:** The female side of these jumper cables will be cut off, so **male-to-male jumper cables would also work here**
+**NOTE:** The female side of these jumper cables will be cut off, so **male-to-male jumper cables would also work here** **HOWEVER**, you will definitely need at least one female-to-male jumper cable to connect the GND on the Pi to GND on the motor controller

 ![host-and-port](media/jumper_cables_male_to_female.jpeg)
 <br>